embroider-build/content-tag/README.md

 ## Prerequisites

 - rust nightly via rustup (at time of writing I'm using rustc 1.71.0-nightly (f5559e338 2023-04-24))
 - wasm-pack
 - rustup target add wasm32-unknown-unknown
- - you need to clone ef4/swc `glimmer` branch and have it located next to your clone of this repo
+- you need to clone ef4/swc `content-tag` branch and have it located next to your clone of this repo

 ## Running